ahmed-bentajhamyani/grading-system/README.md

 - Evaluation of the models then the choice of the best one
 - Model deployment and consumption via spa web application.

-**Tools :** NLTK, Word2vec, Glove ,Sklearn , fastapi , GraphQL , angular , scrapy, Doker , kubernetes , airflow , kibana, github.
+**Tools :** FastAPI, GraphQL, Angular, Tailwindcss, Docker, Github, Scrapy, NLTK, Word2Vec.

 ## Table of contents